A Place for Mom

 Deliberately use simple, short sentences and ask yes/no questions.

 • Normalize their experience.
-Say, “You’re confused.
-It’s okay.
-We’ll figure it out together.”
+Say, “This seems confusing, I agree.
+Let’s figure it out together.”

 • Lead with what you think might be happening.
 For example: “It seems like you’re looking for something.”